 - Redesign processes, focusing on ways to minimize movement and streamline manufacturing

 Too much inventory is waste.
 This is a controversial opinion.
 Depending on who you ask, you'll either get shouted down are receive uproarious applause in agreement.
 Accounting departments don't consider excessive inventory to be a waste because they look at inventory as assets.
 In production, however, excessive inventory leads to defected or damaged products, defects being hidden in the inventory, longer lead time in production process, and inefficient use of capital.
-Too much inventory is usually a result of over-purchasing or overproducing (which is one of the 8 Wastes of Lean).
+Too much inventory is usually a result of over-purchasing or overproducing (which is another kind of waste).
 While some people still maintain that excess inventory isn't a waste, this issue can result in a lot of extra costs, especially if a defect is discovered in the large inventory.

-In the 8 Wastes of Lean, motion refers to any unnecessary movement of equipment, people, or machinery.
+In terms of Lean manufacturing, motion refers to any unnecessary movement of equipment, people, or machinery.
 Walking, lifting, reaching, bending, stretching, and moving that adds time or expends extra energy would qualify as motion waste.

 Let's look at a few examples: